benjaminhlina/nichetools/README.md

 ```

 The vignettes are also available online under the articles section of the website.
-See the following links, [{how to use {nichetools} with nicheROVER](https://benjaminhlina.github.io/nichetools/articles/) and
+See the following links, [how to use {nichetools} with nicheROVER](https://benjaminhlina.github.io/nichetools/articles/) and
 [how to use {nichetools} with SIBER](https://benjaminhlina.github.io/nichetools/articles/using-nichetools-with-the-package-SIBER.html)
 or on my [blog](https://blog.benjaminhlina.com/).